asnaqsys/asnaqsys.github.io/manuals/enhancements/enhancing-ui/calling-program-from-non-displayfile-page.md

 ---
-title: "Calling Programs from Non-Display Pages"
+title: "Calling a Program from a Non-DisplayFile Page"
 description: "Learn how to call programs from non-display pages, enhancing web app functionality.
 Ideal for developers seeking integration tips."
 ---